Bringing the United Kingdom closer to Europe since 2013

 That's all.
 As soon as we receive the payment we'll activate your membership and you'll start to receive all the news from AEGEE and our antenna.

-Bank transfers take 1-2 days.
-PayPal payment is instantaneous.
-If you're member of other antenna we cannot switch your local and you'll have to register with AEGEE-London as well.
+If you're member of other antenna and want to become member of AEGEE-London unfortunatelly we cannot switch you of local and you'll have to register with AEGEE-London again as if you'd be a new member in AEGEE.

 Many doubts must be dwelling in your head.
 These answers will help you to make your mind and hopefully reassure your conviction of becoming member of AEGEE-London.
 For any other doubt contact us!